bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 ```

-Since we have already calculated the previous values, we do not need to use any recursion here.
-However, the recurrence is being used to calculate the values
+You'll notice that our recursion is odd.
+We aren't recursing.
+We're just using the maths part of the recurrence to calculate the current value based on the previous values.

+"Ain't it strange?"
+I once said.
+But, we are starting from the base-cases.
+Whereas in top-down we recurse down to the base-cases.

 Remember our `main` function from the top-down approach: